farhan-syah/unsloth-finetuning/README.md

 A streamlined pipeline for LLM fine-tuning using Unsloth and LoRA.
 Includes training, model merging, and GGUF conversion.

+> **📚 New to fine-tuning?** Start with [Understanding Fine-Tuning](docs/UNDERSTANDING_FINETUNING.md) to learn what fine-tuning really means, when benchmark scores matter (and when they don't), and how to measure success for YOUR use case.

 ## 📖 What is Fine-tuning?

 **Fine-tuning** is the process of taking a pre-trained AI model (like Llama, Qwen, or Gemma) and teaching it new skills or behaviors using your own data.
 Think of it like this: